What A Difference a Year (or 3) Makes-Perspectives from a Mother of a Marine (MoM)

 Another important concept I have learned by having a son who is a Marine, is that I can trust in new relationships and bonds that stem from like-mindedness, respect and love.
 The relationships I have formed with my fellow MoM group is partly like a honorable secret sorority and partly like a safe-zone-therapy-no-judgement-society-club.
 We cry and laugh together - often only seconds apart.

 My husband and I often remark how quiet the house is with Quin absent.
 I am not sad.
 Just the opposite.
 I am happy he is growing up and becoming the man and Marine he chooses to be without me.
 Heck, he bought bag pipes and plays them throughout his barracks.
 I think, if he were home, I would hinder him (and probably yell at him to be quiet with those bag pipes.)
 I would probably nag, not meaning to, but I would.
-So for me, this has worked out quite well.
-As he embarks on entering year 3 as a Marine he will soon be deployed to Japan where new adventures await him.
-Again, I am not sad I will not spend the holidays with him, I am proud of him.
+So for me, this is working out quite well.
+As he embarks on entering year 4 as a Marine he will soon be contemplating his next steps.
+He has been deployed, so he's had that experience.
+He has told me he is not re-enlisting.
+College seems to beckon him, and yet, boats and the water also speak to him too.
+My biggest advise is to follow your heart.
+If boats make you happy, then hang out in a marina where boats float.
+Hang out with people who do "boaty-things".
+Try it.
+See it and try it.
+You will never know unless you try.
+Ultimately it will be his decision.
+And I will, once again, support him in that decision.
 He has a steady and positive mindset.
 He is handling military life in a way that makes me realize - he is growing up.
 And with his growing up, we change.
 And that's good.
 That makes me happy.

 Change is the only thing that is constant.
 I am ready.
 And I damn well know for sure, My Marine is Ready too.
 Let's Go!
 Semper Fi.